Tag Archives: mood lifters

 Other supplements that are critical in dealing with depression and mood disorders are selenium, magnesium and iron.
 A multi vitamin and multi mineral can address any deficiency you may have.

 Socialising is a great way to pick up your mood.
-Maybe this is the time to do something with your friends out of the ordinary.
+Maybe this is the time to do something out of the ordinary with your friends.
 Hold a fondue party, or dust off the board games, particularly the ones you loved as a child, like Twister, Pictionary, Monopoly or Charades.
 Or combine a pot-luck night with a game night.
-Or maybe your friends would enjoy a ‘Funny-Home Video’ night or a Karaoke night.
+Or maybe your friends would enjoy a ‘Funny-Home Video’ night or a karaoke night.

 Even though it is cold try and get outside for some exercise.
 It is tough to exercise in the winter, and arriving home in the evening just as the sun goes down and the cold closes in is not much incentive to head out to the gym or go out for a walk.
 But exercise goes a long way towards relieving the stress of the day.
 The endorphins released during exercise improve your mood and help you sleep, and the effects can last for a number of hours.

 One problem of the colder weather for many people is that they crave starchy or sweet foods more than normal which increases their blood sugar levels, making them feel blue.
-Remember that the foods you eat are a strong contributor to your mood.
-A poor diet will cause an imbalance in your body and make you feel worse.
-Add more fruits and vegetables, including raw as much as possible.
-Use complex grains, organic meats when you can and eggs and ignore those cravings for white flour and sugars.
+Remember that the foods you eat have a strong influence on your mood.
+A poor diet causes imbalance in your body and makes you feel worse.

 Natural light is one of the best ways to avoid the blues and to lift your spirits.
-You can now get full spectrum light globes in Australia and there are energy saving versions available.
+You can now get full spectrum light globes and there are energy saving versions available.
 They provide the full range of natural light from infra-red to ultra-violet.
-The benefits are well established and they reduce many health problems such as headaches, nausea and fatigue.
-In your home open the curtains wide to let the sun stream in on any day that is a little warmer, particularly where you cannot install full spectrum light globes.
+The benefits are well established, and they reduce many health problems such as headaches, nausea and fatigue.

-After being closed up for months on end houses get stale.
-Freshen up your surroundings and your mood at the same time with essential oils.
-There are some that have anti-depressant properties including bergamot, lavender, geranium, jasmine and clary sage.
-Others that are good mood lifters are sweet orange, neroli, and ylang ylang.
 Using high quality essential oil in an aromatherapy diffuser releases them into the air in the form of water vapour, which is the best way for them to spread through your home.
 You can also add them to a bath (or a foot bath) or add a few drops to a carrier oil and use as a massage oil.

 Here’s to the arrival of spring…